Best Tea for Non Tea Drinkers

 For newbies to the tea world who want to enjoy a cup with just a little flavor and just a little caffeine, white tea is the way to go.
 I might even go as far to say it’s a contender for the best hot tea for beginners.

-Here are a few good choice for white tea:
+Here are a few good choices for white tea:

 Whoa!
 I like to think of myself as pretty in the know when it comes to tea, but I’ve never seen this before!
 For an interesting twist on the classic Earl Grey black tea, try this: White Tea Earl Grey.
 All the bergamot-y goodness of the traditional but made with white tea for a lighter flavor profile.